gawill1234/synonyms/README.md

 It is based on the feature that is part of elastic search, but it is MUCH faster.

+Contact info: gawill1234@gmail.com
+Put "synonyms" in the subject (or I'll probably miss it).

 The dictionary is currently 1000 element hash that points at the various lists of words.